Conditionally Parameterized, Discretization-Aware Neural Networks for Mesh-Based Modeling of Physical Systems: Methodology

+It should be noted that this would bring a change in the dimensions of weights and biases, which become $\mathbf{W}\in\re^{(n_h\times n_u)\times n_p}$, $\mB\in\re^{n_h\times n_u}$.
+When the layer width is kept the same, the total number of trainable parameters increases linearly with the parameter size $n_p$.
 In applications, $\mathbf{p}$ is not limited to an additionally-introduced parameter.
 When simply taking $\mathbf{u}$ as the parameter for itself, the quadratic terms will be introduced.
 High-order terms, which are prevalent in physical systems, can be easily modeled using multiple such layers.
 In Appendix~\ref{sec appendix b}, we demonstrate how certain discretized PDE terms can be fitted exactly with simple conditionally parameterized layers.